nyan222/roman_empire_zoomcamp/README.md

 blob.upload_from_file(parquet_buffer, content_type='application/octet-stream')
 ```

-We have our data in Data Lake (GCS Bucket) and have to move them to DWH (BigQuery)
+We have our data in Data Lake (GCS Bucket) and have to move them to DWH (BigQuery).

 #### Sql block `DATA LOADER`, name `read_all_the_news`
-Connection here and then - BigQuery - dev - Use raw SQL
+(Connection here and then - BigQuery - dev - Use raw SQL)
 ```sql
 -- Docs: https://docs.mage.ai/guides/sql-blocks
 CREATE OR REPLACE EXTERNAL TABLE `roman_raw.external_roman`